Mechanical Engineering and Interdisciplinary Projects

 Cal Poly has long been known for its learn-by-doing approach.
 The senior project has been a capstone of the undergraduate experience throughout Cal Poly's history.
 That tradition continues through today in the Mechanical Engineering department.

-There have been some changes in the way senior projects are conducted, however.
-In order to enhance student experiences, in 2006 the Mechanical Engineering changed from 2-quarter individual student projects to 3-quarter multi-student (3 or 4 per team) industry sponsored projects.
-This format allows students to develop team work and communication skills needed for today's workplace, as well as gaining valuable experience working with industry partners.
-We are lucky to have enough students (1000+) to accommodate such a course sequence.
+The Senior Design Project is a 3-quarter, team-based experience where students design, build and test a solution to an externally supplied problem.
+This format allows students to develop team work and communication skills needed for today's workplace, as well as gain valuable experience working with industry partners.
 Using student teams also allows us to form multidisciplinary teams with students from other departments or colleges.
 Interdisciplinary projects are highly encouraged!

-The senior project sequence is a full academic year (three quarters), offered Fall/Winter/Spring and Winter/Spring/Fall.
-Student teams are formed in the first two weeks of the first course and stay together for the whole year.
-The first quarter has the students using brainstorming, decision making and feasibility study techniques.
-It culminates in a formal design proposal.
-During the second quarter, students complete the design, submit a detailed design report, and start building their project.
-The third quarter is used to complete the building and test the project.
-A final report and design exposition are presented at the end of the course sequence.
-Throughout the year each student team has a faculty member that meets with them on a weekly basis guiding them on their project.
+The senior project sequence is offered Fall/Winter/Spring and Winter/Spring/Fall quarters.
+Student teams are formed in the first two weeks of the first quarter and stay together for the entire project.
+The first quarter has the students conceptualizing, performing feasibility studies and ultimately deciding on a design direction.
+It culminates in a formal Concept Design Review.
+During the second quarter, students complete the detailed design, hold a formal Critical Design Review to get the sponsor’s approval to build, and start building their prototype.
+The third quarter is used to complete the build and test the prototype.
+A Final Report and Design Exposition are presented at the end of the course sequence.
+Throughout the year each student team has a faculty advisor who meets with them on a weekly basis guiding them on their project.
 For the technical specifics, the students work with their industry contact.

 What constitutes a good senior project?